betaflight/betaflight/docs/Failsafe.md

 This setting helps catch when your RX stops sending any data when the RX looses signal.

-With a Graupner GR-24 configured for PWM output with failsafe on channels 1-4 set to OFF on the receiver then this setting at it's default value will allow failsafe to be activated.
+With a Graupner GR-24 configured for PWM output with failsafe on channels 1-4 set to OFF in the receiver settings then this setting, at it's default value, will allow failsafe to be activated.